First world country was a term coined during the Cold War Era.

 6. Gender equality in Turkey

 Turkey is one of the first countries to accept Women’s Suffrage.
-Turkish women earned their equal voting rights and social rights in 1930.
+Turkish women earned equal voting rights and social rights in 1930.

 Western European countries like France (1944), and Italy (1945), Belgium (1948) followed the Turkish example a decade later.